Hydrogen-butene/Internship-project/README.md

 # Internship-project
-Install the npm and its dependencies using "npm install"
+Install the npm and its dependencies using "npm install"  in comand prompt where package.json file exist.

 create a mongodb database and connect with it,